ClearBlade/cb-dev-kit/README.md

 ### Configuration

-- `cb-dev-kit init` will automatically install Jest and provide the Jest configuration in your system's package.json to check the src directory for test files, including Babel configurations for JSX and TSX files.
+- `cb-dev-kit init` will automatically install jest and provide the jest configuration in your system's package.json to check the src directory for test files, including babel configurations for jsx and tsx files.

 - `cb-dev-kit init` will also automatically create a setupTests.ts file in src that provides a boilerplate for mocking out global objects for libraries to be used in code services and libraries.